-Anyone looking to escape the hustle and bustle of the big city into an oasis of small town smiles and friendly handshakes will find serenity in the inviting town of Chatsworth, GA.
+Anyone looking to escape the hustle and bustle of the big city into an oasis of small town smiles and friendly handshakes will find serenity at a Chatsworth cabin rental.
 Nestled in a valley near the beautiful Blue Ridge Mountains, Chatsworth was originally founded as a railroad depot way back in 1905.
-Today, Chatsworth offers the feel of a small town community with a rich local history, modern features, and several readily available opportunities for outdoor recreation.
+Today, a Chatsworth vacation rental offers the feel of a small town community with a rich local history, modern features, and several readily available opportunities for outdoor recreation.

 Located 85 miles north of Atlanta, Chatsworth sits just 16 miles below the Tennessee border (only 43 miles from Chattanooga) in Murray County.
 Known as the Gateway to the Appalachians, a full third of this county is protected forest land within the Chattahoochee National Forest, offering spectacular mountain vistas viewable from the center of town.
 Just 25 miles east is the orchard-filled town of Ellijay, which happens to be the site of the annual Georgia Apple Festival.